-Deterministic flows achieve guaranteed QoS by reserving dedicated communications buffers (based on peak rate allocation) and using non pre-emptible deadline scheduling and admission control.
+Deterministic flows achieve guaranteed QoS by reserving dedicated communications buffers (based on peak rate allocation) and using deadline scheduling.
 Statistical flows achieve a higher degree of resource utilisation by using a flexible resource allocation policy whereby pools of communication buffers are shared based on average rate allocation.
-Statistical flows also use deadline scheduling and admission control, and can be pre-empted by deterministic flows.
-In this case statistical flows can potentially miss a percentage of their deadlines and still achieve the desired QoS (missed deadlines are bounded by an admission test for statistical flows [Robin,94]).
 Best effort traffic receives no resource or service commitment in the QoS-A; however, if resources (buffers, scheduler, etc.) are available and not currently in use by statistical flows they can be borrowed by best effort traffic.
-These borrowed resources, however, can be reclaimed at any point, making the resources available to a best effort service pre-emptible commitment class QoS parameter QoS mechanism deterministic statistical best effort from flow_spec Loss Buffer Management fixed buffer allocation. shared buffers based no guaranteed buffer based on peak_rate on average rate allocation Throughput Regulation eligibility time eligibility time no regulation based on peak_rate based on average rate resources committed Delay and Jitter Scheduling flow always flow scheduled at flow scheduled if scheduled eligibility time scheduler idle at eligibility time resources permitting
+These borrowed resources, however, can be reclaimed at any point, making the resources available to a best effort service pre-emptible